AnnoyingCotton/mineTracker/README.md

 The lobby queueing uses a queue data structure and sorts through it to fill the max number of lobbies.
 For now, this is only run when someone uses the /findlobby command.
 Later on this will also be run when a game is finished, as that lobby will now be open.

+Requires a world named LobbyWorld to be loaded on the server.

 Also there is a stark lack of commenting thus far.
 This is mostly because I wrote this in one sitting really really fast.
 I will go through this and add comments in a future commit.